lupyuen/lupyuen.github.io/src/lvgl4.md

 }
 ```

-Which will redraw the LVGL Display and poll for LVGL Input.
+Which will poll for LVGL Input and redraw the LVGL Display.

 _What's elapsed_ms?_